- Programs & Services

 Short first-person account from an introductory biology course with a class enrollment of about 300 who shares some of his techniques for engaging the class.

-Collection of PDFs from Pennsylvania State University addressing a number of issues related to teaching large classes including sections on frequently asked questions about large classes, and large class resources.
+Collection of resources from Pennsylvania State University addressing a number of issues related to teaching large classes.

 Detailed resource from University of Maryland for approaching large classes, including a set of ideas and suggestions to use.
 This guide offers tips for utilizing many of the teaching strategies described on the CRLT website (e.g., collaborative learning, discussions, writing) with large classes.